aelphias/init/README.md

-# init - initialisation in to network  administration and DevOps
+# init project of school 42 - initialisation in to network  administration and DevOps